 - Heroic Sacrifice

 - Hitbox Dissonance: Knowing the exact position of your hitbox is vital to getting the Dot Eater rank.
 You have to be very precise in your positioning in order to get past walls, blocks, and enemies you're normally suppose to shoot to safely progress.

-- Hold the Line: The final boss fight disables your weapons.
+- Hold the Line: Just like Radiant Silvergun, the Post Final Boss disables your weapons.
 The only objective is to survive for 60 seconds.